vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/layout/navbar.md

 };
 ```

-You can disable the navbar for a specific page via `YAML front matter`:
+You can disable the navbar for a specific page via frontmatter:

 ```md
 ---